jnschaeffer/jnschaeffer.github.io/_posts/2014-09-10-generics-and-interfaces-in-go.md

 either operate on a stand-in for some single type (e.g. Java's `Iterator<E>`) or a type that implements some interface (e.g. `SomeClass<E extends IFace>`).
-While the intent in the first case is obvious, the intent in the second case is more important here: We want any objects of type `E` to also have constraints on what it is they actually do.
-In effect, we try to define the problem at two
-ends: the abstract definition of `SomeClass` and its more concrete implementation in `E` as defined by `IFace`.
+While the intent in the first case is obvious, the intent in the second case is more important here - we want any objects of type `E` to also have constraints on what it is they actually do.
+In effect, we try to define the problem at two ends.
+One one end, we have the abstract definition of `SomeClass`.
+On the other, we have its more concrete implementation in `E` as defined by `IFace`.
 Java's `Comparable<T>` is a good example of this approach: Objects may be of any type, but any object of a class that implements `Comparable<T>` can be ordered and sorted simply by having that implementation.

 In Go we don't have this, of course.
 There are interfaces, and so we could implement a `Comparable` interface of our own, but without knowing if any